Top Things to Do on a Budget in St. Louis

-1) Saint Louis Zoo Go early to what’s considered one of the top zoos in the nation.
+1) Saint Louis Zoo Go early to what's considered one of the top zoos in the nation.
 Its has 19,000 animals living on its 90 acres.
-Though visitors have to pay for extras, such as Sea Lion Show and Zooline Railroad, you can enjoy the Children’s Zoo, Conservation Carousel or stingray touch tank for free during the first hour of the day.
-Don’t miss the underwater tunnel at Sea Lion Sound, where joyous sea lions swim around and over you.
-(314) 781-0900; stlzoo.org
+Visitors do have to pay for extras, such as Sea Lion Show, Zooline Railroad and Conservation Carousel. stlzoo.org

-2) Gateway Arch Pose for pictures beneath St. Louis’ iconic arch (at 630 feet tall, the nation’s tallest monument).
-You'll have to pay if you want to ride to the top of the Arch, however.
-The CityArchRiver redevelopment project in the area is scheduled to wrap up in 2017.
-(314) 982-1410, gatewayarch.com
+2) Gateway Arch National Park Pose for pictures beneath St. Louis' iconic arch (at 630 feet tall, the nation's tallest monument).
+You'll have to pay if you want to ride to the top of the Arch, however. gatewayarch.com

-3) The Muny Line up early to snag one of the 1,500 first-come, first-served free seats in the last nine rows of St. Louis’ beloved Forest Park amphitheatre.
-Make it a date night with musical classics or bring the kids for shows like The Little Mermaid.
-Entrance to the free seats opens at 7 p.m.
-(314) 361-1900; muny.org
+3) The Muny Come early to snag one of the 1,500 first-come, first-served free seats in the last nine rows of St. Louis' beloved Forest Park amphitheatre.
+Make it a date night with musical classics or bring the kids for family shows.
+Entrance to the free seats opens at 7 p.m. muny.org

 4) Ballpark Village.
 If you want to see a St. Louis Cardinals game with fans without paying for a seat, head across the street from Busch Stadium.
-The Ballpark Village entertainment complex (including a Cardinals Hall of Fame Museum and Cardinals National Restaurant) left the old ball stadium’s diamond intact so fans can run the bases and watch games on the big outdoor screen (314) 345-9481, stlballparkvillage.com
+The Ballpark Village entertainment complex (including a Cardinals Hall of Fame Museum and Cardinals National Restaurant) left the old ball stadium's diamond intact so fans can run the bases and watch games on the big outdoor screen. stlballparkvillage.com